-BLACK TANK FLUSH
+BLACK TANK FLUSH (IF SO EQUIPPED)

-The Sewer Tank Flusher Inlet (also known as the No Fuss Flush) will be located on the utility center panel.
+The Sewer Tank Flusher Inlet (also known as the No Fuss Flush) will have an identifying black & chrome label next to it as shown.
 This inlet is provided to assist in flushing out the black water tank.
 The drain valve for the black water tank must be OPEN to use this feature.
 When the hose is connected, and when the water source is turned on, it sprays water into the black water tank, which aids in moving out the waste and cleaning the interior of the tank.